djbpitt/collatexInstallation/collatex-installation.md

 Your system may already have some version of Python installed, but we recommend that you install and use the Anaconda Python distribution.
 CollateX will work with other distributions of Python 3, but the installation and configuration is more complicated, so for the workshop we are using Anaconda.
 Installing Anaconda according to the instructions on their site should not interfere with other existing Python versions on your system.

 For MacOS, Linux, and Windows, the Python installation instructions are the same: install Anaconda Python from <http://continuum.io/downloads.html>. **Be sure to click on the link that says <q>I want Python 3.4</q> before you download**.
 If you are curious, there’s a useful Anaconda quick-start tutorial at <https://store.continuum.io/static/img/Anaconda-Quickstart.pdf>.

+#### Extra instructions for Linux users

+The Anaconda package installer on Linux is not a clickable installation program as on Mac and Windows.
+You will need to choose to save the file, and then make a note of where the installer was saved (most likely your Downloads folder).
+You will then open a command line window (ctrl-alt-T on Ubuntu - also see below) to type the command

+	bash Downloads/Anaconda3-2.2.0-Linux-x86_64.sh

+(where `Downloads` is replaced with the name of the folder in which you saved Anaconda, if it is different.)

+When asked, say 'yes' to everything.
+When the installation is finished, type

+	exit

+to close the command line window.
+(You need to do this, even though you will open a new one below!)

 <!--